URL API

 Examples

-Below are two examples of URLs that have been appended with URL API parameters to prefill information in Checkout:
+Below are two examples of URLs that have been appended with URL API parameters to prefill information in the Checkout form.

 URL with name and email address